penguintutor/neopixel-gui/README.md

 ## Supported platform

 This is designed to run on a Raspberry Pi.
-It has been tested with the mypifi.net neopixel board.
+It has been tested with the [MyPifi Neopixel board](http://smstextblog.blogspot.co.uk/2015/03/afirstly-thank-you-for-purchasing-this.html).

 ## Pre-requisites